 - Lady Bertram is beautiful and proud of it, and she values beauty greatly.
 She thinks every beautiful woman should use it to her advantage, ideally by making a good match and marrying a rich guy.
 (She also thinks that average-looking and plain women have no right to marry well and lead a comfortable life.)

 "She had been a beauty, and a prosperous beauty all her life; and beauty and wealth, and fame were all that excited her respect."

-- Miss Crawford is another stunning lady with beauty of the dark variety with sparkling brown eyes and darkish complexion.
+- Miss Crawford is a stunning, very spirited lady with beauty of the dark variety, with sparkling brown eyes and darkish complexion.
 She's very well aware of her charms.
 She is also very rich and is generally very satisfied with her lot in life.
 She wants to marry the heir to a nice property so her charming life can continue.

 - Tabitha, the Villain Protagonist of the Delicate Fire series, lives this trope virtually every waking moment.
 Granted, her beauty is the key to her magical powers, so there's a bit more there than simple vanity.
 Lady Asuna from the same series also fits this perfectly, but with strong shades of Rich Bitch thrown in for good measure.